TerrapinATL/linux.audio.sha512-checksums/README.md

-# linux-audio-sha512-checksums
-Create checksum files to verify the integrity of audio files and folder contents.

 # FLAC Library SHA-512 Verification

 A collection of Bash scripts for generating, verifying, and auditing cryptographic hashes across FLAC music libraries on Linux.